lnurl/luds/spec.md

 Once `LNURL` is decoded:
 - If `tag` query parameter is present then this `LNURL` has a special meaning, further actions will be based on `tag` parameter value.
-- Otherwise an HTTPS GET request should be issued which must return a Json object containing a `tag` field, further actions will be based on `tag` field value.
+- Otherwise a GET request should be executed which must return a Json object containing a `tag` field, further actions will be based on `tag` field value.

+# HTTPS or Onion

+`LNURL` is acceptable in two forms: either an `https://` clearnet link (no self-signed certificates allowed) or an `http://` v2/v3 onion link.

 # Fallback scheme